codebyyoussef/String-Library/README.md

-# String-Library
+# StringLib

-String Library is a custom C++ class designed to simplify string manipulation and text processing.
-Whether you're working with basic string operations or advanced text formatting, this library provides a wide range of tools to handle strings efficiently and effectively.
+StringLib is a versatile and easy-to-use C++ library for string manipulation.
+It offers a rich set of features to simplify common string operations, making it ideal for developers who work with text processing, formatting, and analysis in their projects.

-## Key Features:
+## Features:

-* **Basic String Operations:**
-  * Get and set string values.
-  * Calculate string length.
-  * Split and join strings.
+* **String Length & Word Count**: Calculate the length of a string or count the number of words efficiently.
+* **Case Manipulation**: Convert strings to uppercase, lowercase, or invert letter cases.
+* **Word Operations**:
+   * Extract and print the first letter of each word.
+   * Capitalize or decapitalize the first letter of each word.
+   * Reverse the order of words in a string.

-* **Text Analysis:**
+* **Character Analysis**:
-  * Count words, vowels, capital letters, small letters, and specific characters.
+   * Count vowels, or specific characters (case-sensitive or case-insensitive).
    * Identify and print vowels in a string.

-* **Case Conversion:**
-  * Convert strings to uppercase or lowercase.
-  * Capitalize or lowercase the first letter of each word.
-  * Invert the case of all letters.

-* **Text Cleaning:**
+* **Trimming & Splitting**:
-  * Trim whitespace from the left, right, or both sides.
+   * Trim whitespace from the left, right, or both sides of a string.
+   * Split a string into words or tokens using custom delimiters.
+ * **Joining Strings**: Merge an array or vector of strings with a custom delimiter.
+* **Substring Replacement**: Replace specific substrings in a string (with or without case sensitivity).
-  * Remove punctuation from a string.
+* **Remove Punctuation**: Strip punctuation characters from strings for clean processing.

-* **Advanced String Tools:**
+* **Advanced Utilities**:
-  * Reverse the words in a string.
+   * Count capital and small letters.
-  * Replace substrings with case-sensitive and case-insensitive options.
+   * Replace substrings and handle match cases.
-  * Print the first letter of each word.

-* **Helper Methods:**
-  * Check if a character is a vowel.
-  * Enumerations for counting specific types of letters.

-## Installation
-To use the StringLib class in your C++ project, simply copy the StringLib.h header file into your project directory and include it in your source files:
+   * Remove or replace words.

 ## Usage
 Here's an example of how to use the String class: